-Kinders may check out one book each week in addition to the D.E.A.R. book they receive each day in their classroom.
+Kinders may check out one book each week from the library.
 Students in grades 1-5 are able to check out 2 materials on their library account, while Middle School students may check out 3 materials on their account.

 AR (Accelerated Reader) and READING INCENTIVES:

 The Accelerated Reader (AR) program is a supplement to the reading curriculum at All Saints School.
 Students in grades 3-8 can take Accelerated Reader (AR) quizzes for monthly incentives.
 On the wall outside of the library, the Reading Incentive Committee posts the requirements and incentives each month from October through May.
 In addition to taking AR tests in their classrooms, students in grades 3-8 can take tests during the last 15 minutes of library time, or in the library before or after school.
 The Falcon's Nest also has a computer for AR testing.